 - (A) All storage shall be kept within an enclosed building, except recreation or other oversized vehicles, which shall be stored only in exterior areas screened from view from any street frontage. - (B) Only storage of goods and materials are allowed in self-storage rental spaces.
 The use of storage spaces to conduct or operate a business is prohibited. - (C) The use of power tools, paint sprayers, or the servicing, repair or fabrication of furniture, boats, trailers, motor vehicles, lawn mowers, appliances, and other similar equipment within a storage unit is prohibited. - (D) The storage of hazardous materials is prohibited. - (E) Security fencing shall not include razor wire or barbed wire. - (F) Where the site is adjacent to a Residential zoning district or a portion of a PUD zoning district designated for single-family residential uses: - i.
 Loading docks are prohibited on the side of the facility facing the residentially zoned land; - ii.
 A permanent screen shall be required along all property boundaries and shall conform to landscaping and screening requirements in Section 20.04.080(m) (Screening); - iii.
 Public access shall only be permitted between 6:00 a.m. and 10:00 p.m. - (G) If the facility is located in an MN, MM or MD district, all storage shall be contained within a fully enclosed structure that: - i.
-Is at least a two-story structure with storage units on upper floors with access doors to storage units accessed from interior hallways. - ii.
+Is at least a two-story structure with a defined use on the upper floor(s) and if storage units are provided on the upper floors, then access to the units shall be from interior hallways. - ii.
 Does not have any garage doors or access doors to any storage unit facing any public street, park, or open space, unless the doors are screened from all visible public streets, parks, and open spaces.